-The Office of International Student Services (OISS) is located on the Malibu campus.
-All students who are not citizens or permanent residents of the United States must complete the International Student Data form in conjunction with their Application for Admission.
-Evidence of financial support is required if the Form I-20, Certificate of Eligibility for Nonimmigrant (F-1) Student Status, is needed.
-International students registering at Pepperdine University for the first time must report to the OISS in Malibu and consult with the designated school official for purposes of ensuring compliance with government regulations.
-The OISS provides information on immigration, employment authorization, tax requirements, and other matters related to the students' nonimmigrant status in the U.S. Health and accident insurance coverage is mandatory for international students.
-For more information, contact the OISS at (310) 506-4246.
+The Office of International Student Services (OISS) issues the Form I-20, Certificate of Eligibility for Nonimmigrant (F-1) Student Status, to international students who have been granted admission to Pepperdine University.
+International students registering at Pepperdine for the first time must report to the OISS by providing the documents outlined on the OISS website.
+The OISS provides information on immigration regulations, employment, tax requirements, and other matters relating to maintenance of lawful nonimmigrant status in the United States.
+For more information, call (310) 506-4246.
+Health and accident insurance coverage is mandatory for international students.